tee-lab/MOTHe-GUI/README.md

 It might take some time (few seconds to a minute) to launch the GUI as it uses the tensorflow library.

 <details>
 <summary> Follow the detailed steps given below to run different functions of the app </summary>

 **Step 1:** Configuration

 This step is used to set parameters of MOTHe.
-Parameters to be set in this step are: (i) home directory, (ii) cropping size of animals in the videos, (iii) path to video files, etc. All the parameters are saved in config.yml.
+Parameters to be set in this step are: (i) home directory, (ii) cropping size of animals in the videos, (iii) path to video files, etc. All the parameters are saved in *config.yml*.

-Select the configure option from drop down menu and press "run" button.
+Select the "configure" option from drop down menu and press "run" button.
 It will prompt you to enter the path of the MOTHe directory, select the directory and confirm.
 Next, it will ask you to select an example video.
 You can select any video from your video database, or one of the sample videos you have downloaded from [here](https://figshare.com/s/82661a4fd39008fae445).

 The next prompt is to enter the threshold values and step size for detection and tracking.
-The min and max threshold values depends on the specific case study (contrast between animal and background) and may take a few trial and error attempts to get it right (Read the section Choosing color threshold for more details).
+The min and max threshold values depends on the specific case study (contrast between animal and background) and may take a few trial and error attempts to get it right (Read the section **Choosing color threshold** for more details).

 You will also specify a step size (no. of frames to skip for detection and tracking task).
 If for any reason, you want to run the detection for every n frames instead of all the frames (it can speed up the detection task significantly).
 To track the video without skipping any frames, enter the step size as 1.

-** For learning/trial purposes,** you may choose these values:
+**For learning/trial purposes,** you may choose these values:

 Wasp videos: min threshold = 150, max threshold = 250, step size = 50